 Leadership Bloomington - Monroe County (LBMC) builds a stronger community by identifying a diverse cross-section of emerging leaders and preparing them for roles in shaping our future.
 Each year, people who are broadly representative of Bloomington and Monroe County participate in this leadership program to prepare for greater involvement in community life.
 To date, more than 800 local leaders have participated in this program.

 LBMC is a seven-month program that begins in October and ends in April.
-The program begins with an orientation and an alumni-hosted reception, and closes with group project presentations.
+The program begins with an orientation and closes with group project presentations.
 Fourteen sessions are scheduled on alternate Thursday mornings from 8 a.m. to noon at various community locations.
 You will enjoy a special graduation and recognition dinner at the conclusion of the program.

 You are expected to participate fully by attending each session.
 You must: